coolcat2012/pasnet_cplus_client/README.md

 ./rdkafka_simple_producer -s test2.test.com -r 1234 -u test262 -p ppppqqqqq -M 1 -d 12345678903 -3 -k mytopic -b localhost:9092

-it will use the mountpoint as the topic name

 ## Build from source

 ./configure